 The 1960s co-op building.

-Bridge Street, Flax Mill chimney from the north side, looking from just above Bark Street past the Market Hall to Deansgate.
+A similar view of Bridge Street, Flax Mill chimney from the north side, looking from just above Bark Street past the Market Hall to Deansgate.

-Almost the same view and time.
 John Prest (shoe shop) on the corner of Bark Street then Walker's wood shop though most people remember it a little higher up Bridge Street and on the other side of the road.

 Part way through the demolition for the Market Place.
 John Prest’s shop still remains on the corner of Bark Street.